IshanSsohal/Deployment-Two-Tier-Web-Application--Terraform-Ansible-Github-Actions/README.md

 (Adjust for staging or prod.)

 Run the playbook:

-bash
-Copy code
 ansible-playbook playbook.yaml

 Cleanup
 To destroy the environment and avoid costs:

-bash
-Copy code
 cd ../terraform/dev/webservers
 terraform destroy -auto-approve

 cd ../network
 terraform destroy -auto-approve
-Repeat for other environments as needed.
+Adjust for other environments as needed staging and prod.